Jason5D/Personal_Pantry/personal-pantry/README.md

 Perfect I have a ready made shopping list, so I can buy the exact ingredients I need.
 As you can see the app knew not to double up on carrots!
 If I bought 3 carrots, I would end up with 5 carrots, with 2 at risk of going to waste.

 I nip to the shop with my list, buy the ingredients, and as with a usual shopping list I can tick off the items I've collected in my trolley.
 Once I'm done, I can confirm all items have been purchased in the app.
-This then adds them back to the pantry, so whem I check the pantry I see:
+This then adds them back to the pantry, so when I check the pantry I see:
 1 pint of milk,
 2 tomatoes,
 1 pack of noodles,